-"a rocking chair," 1852, American English, from rock (v.1); earlier "nurse charged with rocking a cradle" (early 14c.).
+1852, "a rocking chair," American English, agent noun from rock (v.1).
+Middle English had rokker, "nurse charged with rocking a cradle" (early 14c.).
 In sense of "one of the curved pieces of wood that makes a chair or cradle rock" it dates from 1787.
-Slang off (one's) rocker "crazy" first recorded 1897.
-Meaning "one who enjoys rock music" (as opposed to mod (n.1)) is recorded from 1963, from rock (v.2).
+Meaning "one who enjoys rock music" (opposed to mod (n.1)) is recorded from 1963, from rock (v.2).

 Slang off (one's) rocker "crazy" is attested by 1897 according to OED; a widely reprinted 1903 newspaper column in U.S. identified it as British slang; the image is perhaps mechanical.
 To get (off) one's rocker seems to have been used earlier in U.S. baseball slang for "get busy, get active in a game" (1895) and does suggest the rocking-chair.